MitchellHCrane/url-shortener-app/README.md

 I took the two hours to complete what I have.
 If I put more time into this, I would:

 - Add more validation to the URL input
-- Add loading animations to the form submit button
+- Add loading animations to the form submit button/hover states
 - Take more time to style the page